marcinparda/parda.me/src/content/posts/dont-style-external-components.md

 tags: [react, UI libraries, styling, maintainability]
 ---

 We've all been there - you're integrating a UI library like Material-UI or Ant Design with your custom styling solution like Tailwind CSS, and the components don't quite match your design.
 The quickest fix seems to be slapping some margin classes directly onto the library component.
-But this approach creates technical debt that will bite you later.
+While this often works in the short term, it introduces hidden complexity that can negatively affect maintainability and flexibility later.

 ## Problem

-Let's say you're working with Material-UI and Tailwind CSS.
-You need to add some spacing to a MUI Button to match your design:
+Suppose you want to slightly adjust the spacing of a Material-UI Button when styled with Tailwind CSS:

 ```tsx
 import { Button } from "@mui/material";